amanoj553/Cisco_FullStack_MockProject/deployment_flow.md

 - Ensure `java` is version 17+ on SonarQube server
 - Verify PostgreSQL is running
 - check the sonarqube logs for more details
-- check the server menory also some times insufficient also not running
+- check the server memory also some times insufficient also not running